Donald-Berthelsen/CS4348-Proj3/devlog.md

 I can now get rid of the field size variable
 And I can also treat the magic number as a normal field Meaning the next goal is get_field

+I'll do some basic bounds checking on get_field and end the program if it fails This should only happen if I make a programming error I should be able to have get_field return the decoded int, rather than just the bytes All the fields are ints, and the magic number can be treated as an int as well

+[10:10 pm]
+Get field works, and with that I have my abstractions done Finishing print should be a fairly standard process from here I feel like I'm out of the woods and back into familiar territory